New class of naked singularities and their observational signatures

-If we input the forms of $G_e(r)$ from Eq.~(\ref{geq}) and $R_e(r)$ from Eq.~(\ref{afer}), Eq.~(\ref{nuprime}) can be immediately integrated to obtain the $g_{00}$ component of the equilibrium metric.
-The $g_{11}$ component is also easy to obtain, and we finally find the equilibrium metric (we write this in the $r$ coordinate, but this can always be converted to the physical $R_e$ coordinate by the transformation $R_e = br^{\alpha + 1}$) :
+If we input the forms of $G_e(r)$ from \eqn{geq} and $R_e(r)$ from \eqn{afer}, then the second equation in eq.(\ref{nuprime}) can be immediately integrated to obtain the $g_{00}$ component of the equilibrium metric.
+The $g_{11}$ component is also easy to obtain, and we finally find the equilibrium metric (we write this in the $r$ coordinate, but this can always be converted to the physical $R_e$ coordinate by the transformation $R_e = br^{\alpha + 1}$) given by :

 Here, ${\mathcal A}$ is an integration constant (whose value we will momentarily fix).
 The energy momentum tensor is evaluated to be ($P_r=0$ by construction)